Network diagram showing a host device, default gateway, and routing table directing data packets between subnets.

 The Switch Default Gateway

-As we discussed earlier, the switch is a layer2 device, and layer2 devices do not need an IP address to work correctly.
+Switches, as Layer 2 devices, don’t require IP addresses unless configured with an SVI for remote management across networks.
+In 2025, VRF enhances switch gateway configurations for multi-tenant setups.
 But suppose you want to connect to the switch remotely for administration purposes over multiple networks.
 In that case, you must configure the SVI with an IPv4 address, subnet mask, and gateway address.

 Host routing table